HOME

 The Model Garage may have only been a setting in the series but maybe it was also a state of mind.
 It was a representation of all those small town shops that dotted the American landscape, a place where mechanics such a Gus did their magic.

 Although only a character in a magazine series, Gus Wilson was, and still is, the mechanic's mechanic.
-Long before "Click and Clack" of NPR fame and "Mr. Goodwrench" of the GM mantra, there was Gus Wilson, major character in a wonderful monthly series in Popular Science Monthly.
+Long before "Click and Clack" of NPR fame and "Mr. Goodwrench" of the GM stable, there was Gus Wilson, major character in a wonderful monthly series in Popular Science Monthly.

 I was one of those "dazzled" readers and I'm still a "Gus" fan.
 His problem solving techniques and common sense were traits I always tried to emulate.
 There were times when I thought I had done jobs he would've called his own and it gave me a great feeling of satisfaction..